-The Italian branch of Cook Room supports 6 “restaurants”, henceforth cooks from 6 restaurants who will dedicate to work for the delivery service.
+The Italian branch of Cook Room supports 6 “restaurants”, henceforth cooks from 6 restaurants who will dedicate themselves to work for the delivery service.
 Their only contact with the outer world will be with suppliers who will fill the kitchen and couriers who will carry the dishes out to the streets.
 The only contact with the clients will be through the order printer.

 There are clear advantages for the restaurateurs: